kirbydesign/designsystem/.github/ISSUE_TEMPLATE/component-request.md

 -->

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Replace this paragraph with a clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Replace this paragraph with a clear and concise description of any alternative solutions or features you've considered (if any).

 **Additional context**
-Add any other context or screenshots about the feature request here, e.g. a link to the corresponding component from [Ionic](https://ionicframework.com/docs/components/)
+Replace this paragraph with any additional context or screenshots about the component request here, e.g. a link to a corresponding component from [Ionic](https://ionicframework.com/docs/components/) (if any)

 <hr />